FishyStix12/WHPython_v1.1/README.md

 **Visual Studio Code with Gitbash Terminal Library Configuration Script:** <br />
 vs_code_pylib_conf.sh - This script configures a Visual Studio Code environment with Git Bash terminal for Python development.
 It sets up a virtual environment named `venv`, installs system packages and Python libraries such as `scapy`, `python-nmap`, `requests`, `lxml`, `beautifulsoup4`, `github3.py`, and others using `pip`.
 Additionally, it includes steps for installing `setuptools` and `pynput` if needed, ensuring a complete setup for tasks like network scanning, web requests, GUI development, and cryptography. <br />

+**PyCharm:** <br />
+1. libpcap-pycharm.py - This script is used to upgrade the base scapy package you get in PyCharm to get the Packet, IPField, XShortField, XByteField. and TCP classes from the Scapy Python Package. <br />

 **Disclaimer: These scripts should only be used in cases where the user has permission to use these scripts on the subject systems!** <br />

 **Import Note: Please read this statement carefully: By downloading any of the scripts in this repository, you, as the user, take full responsibility for storing, and using these scripts.
 You also take full responsibility for any misuse of these malicious codes.
 Finally, Please note that any data the Trojan extracts will be posted to a GitHub repository, and if that repository is public, all the extracted data will be available for the whole world to see.** <br />